alorence/django-modern-rpc/README.rst

 -----------
 Quick start
 -----------
-1. Install the library using pip:
+1. Use pip to install the package in your environment:

 .. code:: bash